 The T-KJR can be used for potable hot water heating applications as well as space heating applications.
 The owners manual provides information about how to use the heater for baseboard and radiant heating complete with diagram of typical systems.

-The Takagi water heater is also compatible with demand hot water systems or if it can be mounted near the point of use you will save water as well as energy.
-Turn your hot water plumbing green with a Takagi tankless water heater and if you need one a hot water demand system.
+The Takagi water heater is also compatible with on-demand hot water systems or if it can be mounted near the point of use you will save water as well as energy.
+Turn your hot water plumbing green with a Takagi tankless water heater and if you need one a hot water on-demand system.